Aarav-USA/Wyvern/README.md

 ### Section DEFAULT
 - AllowMentionPrefix: Whether mentioning the bot should act as a prefix.
+- ThemeColor: Theme color for your bot

+### Section INFO
-- DefaultPrefixes: Space seperated list of default bot prefixes.
+- BotName: Name of your bot
 - SourceURL: URL for source code.
 - SupportServer: Link to the bot support server.

-### Section Auth
+### Section AUTH
 Options in the auth section are REDACTED by default, and should be configured per user as desired.
 - BotToken: The token for your bot.